 More about Waiting

 When seasons change God has purposes in the new season.
-Some time ago, when Ros was very keen to move on from the job she was in at that time, and when half a dozen of her colleagues had already found new posts, the Lord told us, “The fact that I have not come for Ros as I came for the others does not mean that I will not come for her.”
-Sure enough, after several very testing months, a job came up that was ideally suited to her.
+Some time ago, when Ros was very keen to move on from the job she was in at that time, and when half a dozen of her colleagues had already found new posts, the Lord said, “The fact that I have not come for Ros as I came for the others does not mean that I will not come for her.”
+Sure enough, after several very testing months, a job came up that was much better suited to her.
 How kind He is to meet us and to keep us, even through prolonged waiting times.

 In the world, in between times are usually all and only about waiting for the thing that is desired to arrive.
 If we are at the bus stop the only thing that matters is the arrival of the bus.
 But we are on a more profound pilgrimage in which waiting actually does matter very much, rather as our math’s teachers used to tell us that it is the working out that matters and not just the actual answer.